Ori-Roza/drf-api-action/README.md

 The drf-api-action Python package is designed to elevate your testing experience for Django Rest Framework (DRF) REST endpoints.
-With the action_api fixture, this package empowers you to effortlessly test your REST endpoints as if they were conventional functions.
+With the api_action fixture, this package empowers you to effortlessly test your REST endpoints as if they were conventional functions.

 Features:

-* **Simplified Testing:** Testing DRF REST endpoints using the action_api plugin, treating them like regular functions.
+* **Simplified Testing:** Testing DRF REST endpoints using the api_action plugin, treating them like regular functions.

 * **Seamless Integration:** you don't need to do anything in existing server code.